10 Ways to Advertise Your Business in 2020

 Cons: Difficult to track results directly, may need several campaigns to show results

-With any advertising platform, the most important factor is tracking your rates of return.
+With any advertising platform, whether online or offline, the most important factor is tracking your rates of return.
 It’s great to increase visibility for your brand, but if the cost of advertising is not adding revenue to the company, it may not be worth the expense.

 Think about your ideal customer and how they like to consume media.
 If there is a specific need that you can fulfill, and you tell potential customers it’s likely they will give you a try.
 But as with all aspects of running a successful business, be prepared to be patient, and to keep trying new methods for success in promoting your business.